Makentoshe/BooruSDK/HOWTOUSE.md

 ```
 Result will be next: https://danbooru.donmai.us/posts/2800847.json.

+NOTE: All boors have 2 method types: request-method and action-method.
+As default in start boor will be have only request-method.
+This method return server address for creating requests and the method
+name will be end with "Request".
+Action-methods can be implements with modules - they are make actions
+to server: create posts, voting posts, etc.

 ### *boor Structure
 Each included *boor in BEL has some basic methods.
 2 of them - ```getApi()``` and ```getFormat()```.